Breadth of Products

 - Broad range of consumer accounts

-- Deposit accounts have no maintenance fees or minimums
+- No maintenance fees or minimums on deposit accounts

-Boeing Employees Credit Union (BECU) got its start in 1935 as a way to help Boeing employees raise money to buy work tools.
-The original 18 founders put in 50 cents each and made their first loan of $2.50 to a Boeing employee.
+Boeing Employees Credit Union opened in 1935 as a way to help Boeing employees raise money to buy work tools.
 Since then, the credit union has extended its membership to select populations in Washington, Oregon and Idaho and currently is the fourth largest credit union in the country, with more than 1 million members.

 You don’t have to pay monthly maintenance fees on any of BECU’s deposit accounts, which is a huge advantage if you want to get the most out of your money.
 The credit union eliminated NSF fees and reduced overdraft fees as of Oct.
 17, 2022, making their fees lower than what you might have to pay at many traditional banks.
-BECU charges $25 for both NSF and stop payment fees, as well as for domestic outbound wire transfers.
+For example, BECU charges $25 for a stop payment fee, as well as for domestic outbound wire transfers.
 The fee for a cashier’s check is $5 per check.

 Annual percentage yields at BECU are far from the best in the industry, but they’re not the worst either.
-The highlights are a 0.50% APY on the first $500 deposited into the Member Advantage checking and savings accounts, and an APY of 2.02% on the first $500 deposited into Youth Savings.
+The highlights are a APY on the first $500 deposited into the Member Advantage Savings and Member Advantage Checking accounts and an APY of on the first $500 deposited into a Youth Savings account.
 APYs on Money Market and CD accounts are fairly in line with what most financial institutions offer.
 The APY for a 6-month CD at BECU is , considerably higher than the national average of 0.89%.

 Breadth of Products